abedurftig/gradle-kts-buildsrc/README.md

 A small script is included in the generated project to quickly create and include new modules.

+### Flavours

+You can check out the `micronaut` branch to create a running Micronaut application.

 ### Versions

 - Kotlin: 1.3.72 (Update in: `./files/buildSrc/Build.kt`)